 Now I've made it around this corner.
 I'm going to end here.
 I'm going to specify my angle, which is from this point here to this point here.

-Sybil 3D is going to show me my results.
-I'm going to click yes.
+Civil 3D is going to show me my results.
+I'm going to click Yes.
 Now I did get an unexpected error.

 The lot line could not be adjusted.
-Now this happens sometimes inside Sybil 3D if there is an issue with your assemblies or your sub-assemblies, sub-parts.
+Now this happens sometimes inside Civil 3D if there is an issue with your assemblies or your sub-assemblies, sub-parts.
 So you can see here the sub-entities.

 I'm going to pick on this line here.
 I'm going to come across the back here and pick there.
-Sybil 3D is going to show me my frontage.
+Civil 3D is going to show me my frontage.

 I'm going to hit ENTER, and my angle that I had already specified as this line or this line back here has retained, and I'm going to say yes, accept the result, and it subdivides properly.
 So sometimes you'll get an error like this.
 It may be an issue with the frontage that you're using.